About Green Tea

 To cool down the temperature of the water, it can be transferred back and forth between the two vessels.
 One of the trickiest parts of brewing green tea is to find the ideal water temperature – given that the tea is never covered.
 The temperature used for brewing green tea is closely related to its picking grade and making style – the earlier the picking is and the more the tea has been rubbed, the lower the water temperature.
 One common practice is to brew bad tea at a lower temperature to dilute its flaws.
 While a late-picked tea should be brewed at a higher temperature to bring out its true flavor profile, using lowered temperature can result in flatter but less astringent tea.
 Below is a list of teas and corresponding temperature guideline.

-Water should be poured into the tea around the edges of the vessel with the goal being to completely moisten the tea leaves with minimal disturbance.
+Water should be poured into the loose leaf tea around the edges of the vessel with the goal being to completely moisten the loose leaf tea leaves with minimal disturbance.
 Green tea usually takes 2-3 minutes to brew.
 Always leave some water, keeping the leaves submerged before refilling for the next brew, to prevent the tea from further oxidizing.

 Green tea usually produces three to four brews, with the second brew being the strongest.